napari/napari/docs/source/explanations/rendering.md

 2. Sometimes we will to want downsample geometry into a format that represents the data but does not look like the data.
 For example we might want to display a heatmap instead of millions of tiny points.
-This will require new code we did not need for image layers.
+This will require new code we did not need for the image layers.
 3. With images the data density is spatially uniform but with geometry there might be pockets of super high density data.
 For example the data might have millions of points or triangles in a tiny geographic area.